sdroege/gstreamer-rs/docs/gstreamer-editing-services/docs.md

 will make sure there is never 'gaps' between layer priorities.
 <!-- trait LayerExt::fn set_property_priority -->
 The priority of the layer in the `Timeline`.
 0 is the highest priority.
-Conceptually, a `Timeline` is a stack of GESLayers, and the priority of the layer represents its position in the stack.
+Conceptually, a timeline is a stack of layers, and the priority of the layer represents its position in the stack.
 Two layers should not have the same priority within a given GESTimeline.

-Note that the timeline needs to be commited (with `TimelineExt::commit`) for the change to be taken into account.
+Note that the timeline needs to be committed (with `TimelineExt::commit`) for the change to be taken into account.

 # Deprecated since 1.16